 This is where the fun begins.
 At Platinum Elite, you get access to executive lounges, free breakfast, and suite upgrades – the stuff that everyone wants.

-As a Platinum Elite, you get a guaranteed 4pm checkout, which can make a world of difference.
+In terms of perks, as a Platinum Elite, you get a guaranteed 4pm late check-out, which can make a world of difference.

 You also get a Platinum welcome gift of your choice of either 500 or 1,000 bonus points (depending on the property) or a welcome amenity.

 Note that you must be offered the choice between the two at check-in; if the front desk staff simply chooses the points or the amenity on your behalf, you can receive up to $100 (USD) in compensation for having been denied the choice.

 Platinum Elite members also enjoy lounge access and free breakfast, which are two of the most valuable perks.